yomorun/hashids-java/README.md

 #### Specifying custom hash alphabet

-Here we set the alphabet to consist of only four letters: "0123456789abcdef"
+Here we set the alphabet to consist of only six letters: "0123456789abcdef"

 ```java